-Standards of Academic Integrity, Professionalism and Student Conduct: Reporting Alleged Violations

-Upon witnessing a possible professional violation, any member of the academic community should report the incident to the respective College Dean or other appropriate University official.
-If the conduct involves a particular course of program, the classroom instructor or the clinical training program supervisor should be advised.
+Standards of Academic Integrity, Professionalism and Student Conduct: Reporting Alleged Violations particular course of program, the classroom instructor or the clinical training program supervisor should be advised.
 Depending on the nature of the conduct, an individual witnessing a possible violation may choose to talk to the transgressor on an individual basis to attempt to resolve the problem before reporting it to University officials.
 The individual receiving the report will dispose of the violation in an appropriate manner.
 If there appears to be adequate cause, a report should be submitted in writing to the appropriate College Dean.
 The report should include the name and signature of the individual making the report.